StellarSand/privacy-settings/Privacy Settings/Firefox.md

 #### Passwords
 - Ask to save passwords: Off

-NOTE: Never save passwords in browsers.
+> :information_source: **NOTE**: Never save passwords in browsers.
 Use a password manager instead.
 Check out [recommendations, alternatives & reviews](https://github.com/StellarSand/privacy-settings#recommendations-alternatives--reviews).

 #### Permissions
 - Warn you when websites try to install add-ons: On